 CFR Code of Federal Regulations

+COTP Captain of the Port

 DHS Department of Homeland Security

 FR Federal Register

 NPRM Notice of proposed rulemaking

+PATCOM Patrol Commander

 § Section

 U.S.C.
 United States Code

 II.
-Background Information and Regulatory History
+Background, Purpose, and Legal Basis

 The Southern Maryland Boat Club of Leonardtown, MD, has notified the Coast Guard that it will be conducting the Southern Maryland Boat Club Wharf Summer Regatta from 9:30 a.m. to 4 p.m. on July 31, 2021, and from 10:15 a.m. to 4 p.m. on August 1, 2021.
 The high-speed boat event consists of approximately 50 participating vintage and historic race boats-including runabouts, v-bottoms, tunnel hulls, and hydroplanes-12 to 21 feet in length.
 The boats will be participating in an exhibition, operating in heats along a marked racetrack-type course 1 mile in length and 150 feet in width, located in Breton Bay and McIntosh Run at Leonardtown, MD.
 The Regatta is not a competition, but rather a demonstration of the vintage race craft.
 Hazards from the high-speed power boat demonstration event include participants operating within and adjacent to designated navigation channels and interfering with vessels intending to operate within those channels, as well as operating within approaches to local public boat landings.
-In response, on June 10, 2021, the Coast Guard published a notice of proposed rulemaking (NPRM) titled "Special Local Regulation; Breton Bay, McIntosh Run, Leonardtown, MD'' (86 FR 30851).
-There we stated why we issued the NPRM, and invited comments on our proposed regulatory action related to this high-speed power boat event.
-During the comment period that ended June 25, 2021, we received no comments.
+The Captain of the Port (COTP) Maryland-National Capital Region has determined that potential hazards associated with the high-speed power boat event would be a safety concern for anyone intending to operate within certain waters of Breton Bay and McIntosh Run at Leonardtown, MD, operating in or near the event area.